The Mummy, or Ramses the Damned: Plot introduction

 During the Edwardian period in 1914, a wealthy shipping-magnate-turned-archaeologist, Lawrence Stratford, discovers an unusual tomb.
-The mummy inside, in its left-behind notes, claims to be the famed pharaoh Ramses II, despite the tomb's dating only to the first century B.C. (the historical Ramses II died in 1224 B.C.).
+The mummy inside is identified as the pharaoh Ramses II, the most powerful and most celebrated pharaoh in the history of Egypt, despite the tomb's dating only to the first century B.C., 1100 years after the documented death of Ramses II.

 Before he can fully investigate this claim, Lawrence unexpectedly falls dead, and those around him fear he was the victim of a curse placed on the tomb.
-Nonetheless, the mummy and other belongings are shipped off to London, and placed on temporary display in Lawrence's house before they are taken by the British Museum.
+The mummy and other belongings are shipped off to London, and placed on temporary display in Lawrence's house before they are taken by the British Museum.

 Lawrence's daughter Julie Stratford is the designated heir to her father's shipping company, as well as the dysfunctional family that surrounds it.
 Her cousin Henry is an alcoholic and gambling addict who has been draining the family fortune with the aid of his father.
 Julie is engaged to marry Alex Savarell, a viscount and son of Elliott, the current Earl of Rutherford.

-Although the marriage is a standard alliance between the wealthy Stratfords and an impoverished family of nobles, Alex truly loves Julie, though she is unable to return these feelings.
+Although the marriage represents a conventional alliance between the wealthy Stratford family and an impoverished noble lineage, Alex harbors genuine affection for Julie; however, she is unable to reciprocate his feelings.

 Into this unstable situation comes the mummy Ramses, who awakes shortly after his sarcophagus is placed in Julie's house.